Top chef Ann Kim collaborating with Minnesota Vikings on new Eagan hotel restaurant

 Along with Kim's wood-fired pizzas, the seasonal menu will focus on handmade pastas and "other things that I've never been able to do at the other restaurants," she said.
 Kim said she's also excited about the prospect of serving her first breakfast menu, which will feature what she described as "twists on what I love to eat."

-That includes airy ricotta pancakes, a variation on the egg-and-cheese sandwich that sustained her when she lived in New York City (“Mine will kick it up a notch and start with a Japanese milk bun,” she said) and a souped-up version of the Korean rice porridge that was a childhood staple that will call upon jasmine rice, locally sourced wild rice, mushrooms, pickled vegetables, fried ginger and fresh herbs.
+That includes airy ricotta pancakes, a variation on the egg-and-cheese sandwich that sustained her when she lived in New York City ("Mine will kick it up a notch and start with a Japanese milk bun," she said) and a souped-up version of the Korean rice porridge that was a childhood staple, here made with jasmine rice, locally sourced wild rice, mushrooms, pickled vegetables, fried ginger and fresh herbs.

 "I could eat it for breakfast, lunch and dinner," said Kim.
 "It's like a savory oatmeal that's good for you."